Page Content

 Clinical training

-You will gain experience in the interpretation of oxygen uptake treadmill results and sleep studies, right and left heart hemodynamics, evaluation and treatment of pulmonary hypertension, and performance and interpretation of endomyocardial biopsy.
+You will gain experience in the interpretation of oxygen uptake treadmill results and sleep studies, right and left heart hemodynamic catherizations, evaluation and treatment of pulmonary hypertension, and performance and interpretation of endomyocardial biopsy.
 You are exposed to a wide variety of conditions leading to heart failure, including ischemic heart diseases, idiopathic dilated cardiomyopathy, hypertrophic cardiomyopathy, congenital heart disease, valvular heart disease, and pulmonary hypertension.

-The inclusion of the additional focused cardiac transplantation training allows this fellowship to meet requirements for United Network for Organ Sharing (UNOS) certification as a transplant cardiologist.
+The inclusion of the focused cardiac transplantation training allows this fellowship to meet requirements for United Network for Organ Sharing (UNOS) certification as a transplant cardiologist.

 It is expected that you will function at the level of a senior cardiovascular fellow.